This year, we celebrated IWD (8 March 2023) with a range of activities – see our IWD page for more details.

 At the College, we work to fight gender inequalities – examining why gender differences occur within the field of mental health.
 These differences occur particularly in the rates of common mental disorders - depression, anxiety and somatic complaints.
 Reducing the overrepresentation of women who are depressed would contribute significantly to lessening the global burden of disability caused by psychological disorders.

-Though many mental illnesses seem to be gender neutral, women often have different signs and symptoms, requiring different treatments and services to men.
+Though many mental illnesses seem to be gender-neutral, women often have different signs and symptoms, requiring different treatments and services to men.

-On March 8, 2021 we will highlight International Women's Day to celebrate women's achievements, and by increasing visibility we are helping to create an equal world, which we believe is an enabled world.
+By increasing visibility we are helping to create an equal world, which we believe is an enabled world.

 If you have any questions about our gender equality work, please contact us at firstname.lastname@example.org.

 Dr Ananta Dave discusses the collective soul searching on this years' International Women’s Day.Dr Ananta Dave